 Improving Outcomes in Juvenile Drug Court

 We have partnered with a local juvenile drug court (JDC) to evaluate the individual, family, and JDC system-related factors that contribute to outcomes for offenders in JDC.
 JDC is a docket within the juvenile court that focuses on juvenile offenders who have problems with alcohol or other drugs.
 Unlike traditional courts, JDC courts maintain close oversight of each case through frequent status hearings with youth and their families, as well as close collaboration with team members from treatment programs, juvenile justice, social services, schools, law enforcement, probation, the prosecution, and the defense.
-The goals of JDC are to rehabilitate the substance abuse and criminal behavior of the juvenile offender and to address any family issues that may contribute to the youths' contact with the justice system.
 Our project involves evaluating youth and their families to determine how JDC can best meet their needs, with the overall goal of improving the rate of successful program completion for youth in JDC.
 One specific area of concern is how to better engage families to participate in the program and help their child be successful in JDC.

 The JDC study is supported in part by the Society for Community Research and Action (APA Division 27).

 Impulsivity and Risky Behavior among At-risk Adolescents